PMW3/tic-tac-toe/README.md

 # tic-tac-toe
 Title: "Tic-Tac-Toe" Project game

-This game made with Java, allows for a user("player") or two users to play once downloaded Upon each start a player will be assigned as X and the other O.
+This game made with Java, allows for a user("player") or two users to play once downloaded.
+Upon each start a player will be assigned as "X" and the other "O".
-  The Game will prompt one of the two at random to play first A board will print out with numbered positions (1-9).
+  The Game will prompt one of the two at random to play first.
+  A board will print out with numbered positions (1-9).
   To place your "X" or "O" at a position, type in a number that is on the board.
   Turns will alternate.